Jwink3101/notefile/readme.md

 Additional fields can be added (or removed) from `data` and will be saved when `write` is called.

+Note that notefile does support setting alternative note fields (but not tags) so that may be useful from the CLI.

 ## Changelog

 See [Changelog](changelog.md)